Examination of Alterations: Erasures, Obliterations and Additions

 Erasures: mechanical and chemical

-An erasure removes writing rather than hides it.
-The QD bench splits erasures into two classes that NTA likes to test side by side.
+An erasure removes writing rather than conceals it.
+The QD bench distinguishes two classes.

 Chemical erasure (ink eradication).
 Sodium hypochlorite (household bleach), chloramine T, oxalic acid, potassium permanganate followed by oxalic acid (the classic two-step), and hydrogen peroxide bleach the dye out of the ink.
 The paper fibres usually survive, but the sizing and the optical brighteners (OBA) that paper mills add to most cheque and bond paper are also bleached.
 The signature finding is a dark or non-fluorescent patch under long-wave UV (365 nm) where the surrounding paper glows bright blue-white from the OBA.
 Short-wave UV (254 nm) can show the same patch differently.
 IR reflectance often picks up a faint ghost image of the original carbon-rich pigment that the bleach did not fully destroy.
 Spot tests on tiny scrapings (potassium iodide, sodium nitrite, ammonia vapour) confirm the bleach class but are destructive and used sparingly.
 In India, the NI Act 1881 Section 87 treats a chemical alteration of the amount on a cheque as a material alteration that voids the instrument unless every party assents, which is exactly why this evidence is so often litigated.